jbannick/hellokata-java/src/modules/usinglibs/hellomodusinglibs/README.md

 Specifically, Java can not find the jackson.databind module.
 So we use version 2.9.0.

-Here we make all of these libraries into Automatic modules.

-The app itself is deployed in a JAR.
+The modularized app itself is deployed in a JAR.
 The log4j2.xml configuration file is included in that JAR.

 The names.csv file is external to the JAR.